 The political relationship between Cuba and the United States has been defined by the Cuban Revolution.
 The modern relationship between Cuba and the United States is also the product of the Cuban Revolution of 1959 — the Cuban Revolution led by Fidel Castro, the Cuban Revolution of 1953-1959, the Cuban Revolution of 1959-1962.
 The Revolution changed the relationship between Cuba and the United States by making Cuba both independent of the power of the United States and in conflict with the United States.
 The conflict which has persisted between Cuba and the United States, since then, has been a fundamental social reality of the Cuban Revolution — as an anti-Imperialist revolution and as a revolution determined to see Cuba retain its independence from foreign domination, specifically that of the United States.

 Since 1959, to the present, the United States has sought to undermine the Cuban Revolution and the Revolution in Cuba.
 This struggle against Cuba and the Cuban Revolution has defined Cuba since 1959.
 This struggle, from the American and Cuban sides, has also helped to define both states during and since the Cold War.
 In the United States it has shown the persistence of the US government to overcome the Cuban Revolution.
 In Cuba it highlights the success and strength of the Revolution of 1959, both politically and socially.
 For the rest of South America and Central America the Cuban Revolution still represents the possibility of social progress and social revolution.
 In the terms of the history of South America and Central America, the Cuban Revolution represented the ability of a state, society, and nation, in the American hemisphere, to break from the United States and to chart its own social development and economic development.
-That the Revolution in Cuba survived the 20th century, and still survives to this day, is a testament not simply to Cuba, the Cuban state, the Cuban Communist Party, or the Cuban revolutionaries of 1959, but is a testament to the Cuban people themselves.
+That the Revolution in Cuba survived the 20th century, and still survives to this day, is a revolutionary achievement.
+It is a revolutionary achievement not simply for Cuba, the Cuban state, the Cuban Communist Party, or the Cuban revolutionaries of 1959, but for the Cuban people themselves.

 The political and historical relationship between Cuba and the United States is part of the history of American Imperialism in the rest of South America and Central America.1 From the 19th century, through the struggles of the 20th century, the United States has acted to maintain its own power and its own Imperialism in both South America and Central America — preventing both social progress and social revolution.
 The history of American relations in South America and Central America is the history of US support for dictatorships, oppression, exploitation, coups, and military occupation.
 It is a history which continues in the politics of today — in US Imperialism and US policy.